Quickstart

 # You may supply any arbitrary count tsv to cluster, and it will run that directly.

->kmerdb kmeans -k 3 sklearn example.tsv
+>kmerdb kmeans -k 3 -i example.tsv

 # Alternatively, you may pipe the result from kdb matrix directly to kdb cluster.

-# The matrix command will not produce PCA reduced dimension matrix unless the -n parameter
+# The matrix command will not produce PCA reduced dimension matrix unless the -n parameter is passed as well.

->kmerdb matrix PCA -n 3 test/data/*.$K.kdb | kmerdb kmeans -k 3 sklearn
+>kmerdb matrix PCA -n 3 test/data/*.$K.kdb | kmerdb kmeans -k 3 -i STDIN

 # Alternatively, t-SNE may be used to project the data into 2 dimensions for visualization.

->kmerdb matrix tSNE -n 2 test/data/*.$K.kdb | kmerdb kmeans -k 3 Biopython
+>kmerdb matrix tSNE -n 2 test/data/*.$K.kdb | kmerdb cluster -k 3 -i STDIN

 kmerdb hierarchical